State Library Fellowships explore Queensland history

-State Library of Queensland's annual history research fellowships open today for applications from across Australia, announced State Librarian Janette Wright.
+State Library of Queensland’s annual history research Fellowships opened on 28 March for applications from across Australia, announced State Librarian Janette Wright.

 Generously supported by the Queensland Library Foundation, State Library’s $20,000 John Oxley Library Fellowship has been awarded annually for the past ten years to celebrate excellence in research and recognise new contributions to Queensland’s documentary heritage.

 “Over the past decade, the Fellowship has allowed those with a keen interest in Queensland history to use the materials in the John Oxley Library to uncover our state’s untold stories,” Ms Wright said.

 “Alongside the monetary award, the Fellow is allocated a personal workspace in the John Oxley Library for 12 months, granting them unparalleled access to collection items, as well as expert advice from State Library staff for the duration of their project.”

 New in 2014, the Queensland Business Leaders Hall of Fame Fellowship provides a researcher with $15,000 and a personal workspace within the John Oxley Library for six months.

 Announced at last year’s Queensland Memory Awards Ceremony, this Fellowship is an initiative of the Queensland Business Leaders Hall of Fame, a partnership between State Library of Queensland, the Queensland Library Foundation, and QUT Business School.

 Ms Wright said, “The Queensland Business Leaders Hall of Fame Fellowship provides a unique opportunity for a researcher to build on our knowledge of Queensland’s business history.”

 Established in 2009, the Queensland Business Leaders Hall of Fame celebrates stories of Queensland’s outstanding business leaders, and recognises their contributions to the state’s economic and social development.